Ready Set Go!

-Ready Set Go! is the debut studio album (Note: Due to Ready Set Go! being released in an unfinished state, Dash considers his 2011 EP, J.U.I.C.E., his debut album.) by American rapper Roscoe Dash, released on September 21, 2010, in the United States through MMI (Making Moves Incorporated), Music Line Group, Zone 4, and Interscope Records.
-The album contains guest performances from respective labelmates from each label: Soulja Boy, J. Holiday, and Jared Evan.
+Ready Set Go! is the debut studio album (Note: Due to Ready Set Go! being released in an unfinished state, Dash considers his 2011 EP, J.U.I.C.E., his debut album.) by the American rapper Roscoe Dash, released on November 2, 2010, through MMI (Making Moves Incorporated), Music Line Group, Zone 4, and Interscope Records.
+The album contains guest performances from Soulja Boy, J. Holiday, and Jared Evan.
 Recording for the album occurred in various locations during 2009 and 2010, with production primarily provided by K.E. on the Track.
 A hip-hop album with influences of pop and contemporary R&B, Ready Set Go! features hook-driven, lighthearted lyrical content sung by Dash's high-pitched, nasal voice.

 The album was preceded by the release of the singles "All the Way Turnt Up" and "Show Out"; the former peaked at number 46 on the Billboard Hot 100.
 The album was leaked to retailer Walmart before Dash had finished recording it, leading to the album being initially pulled from all other retailers, although some have since retrospectively made it available.
 Most likely due to this, the album failed to chart in any known territory.
 Its premature release has since led Dash to disown the album, as he does not regard it as his definitive debut.